Support for Attention Research Update is provided

 a study of neurofeedback treatment for ADHD was published that addresses

-al., (2009).
+(2009).
 Is neurofeedback an efficacious treatment for ADHD?
-A randomized
+A randomized controlled

 The study

-All had been carefully diagnosed with ADHD and approximately over 90% had
+had been carefully diagnosed with ADHD and approximately over 90% had never

-never received medication treatment.
+received medication treatment.
 About 80% were boys.
-Children
+Children were randomly

-were randomly assigned to one of two treatment conditions: 36 sessions of
+assigned to one of two treatment conditions: 36 sessions of neurofeedback

-neurofeedback training or 36 sessions of computerized attention training.
+training or 36 sessions of computerized attention training.
+The computerized

-The computerized attention training task was intended to serve as the control
+attention training task was intended to serve as the control intervention.

-intervention.
-Training was conducted in two 50-minute blocks per session,
+Training was conducted in two 50-minute blocks per session, with a short

-with a short break in-between; children in both groups participated in two
+break in-between; children in both groups participated in two to three such

 - Description of Training -